pujich/IntergalacticMerchant/README.md

 * 3rd template will return the conversion of Alien number in form of Arabic number
 * 4th template will return the total Credits required for the Goods to be sold in respective quantity written in Alien number
 * Other than templates written above, the program will inform you that the input is unrecognizable
+* If there are unrecognizable languages, the program will ignore it
+* If the translation is not a valid roman number, the program will tell that the input is incorrect

 **Note that the command templates are case sensitive.**